NikhileshVaishy/java-test/README.md

-# XML parsing and RESTapi Test
+# XML parsing and RESTful API Test

 As a part of SevenRE recruitment process, candidates need to demonstrate their coding skills.
 For this they would need to extend current project to fulfill given tasks.